-The Napa Valley College STARS Online Scholarship Application will re-open on December 2, 2013 at noon.
+The Napa Valley College STARS Online Scholarship Application is now active.

 Scholarship Application Workshop - Application Period Opens

 12/2/2013 from 2:00 to 4:00 in Room 838